I am a "seasoned" professional. I have been a therapist for over 30 years.

 What is going on in my life that makes me unhappy and what is increases my suffering.

 Is this a new issue?
-Did something specific happen that has caused this pain or is this an old unresolved issue that has resurfaced?
+Did something specific happen that has caused this pain or is this an unresolved issue from my past?